straightdave/eps/README.md

 EPS-Render -template $template
 ```
 will produce:

 ```
 boy
 Hi, dave is a
 ```

-also, if template is
+for another instance, if template is
 ```
 Hi dave
 Don't watch TV.